g-patin/microfading/docs/get-started.md

 ## 3. **Three keywords function: get, plot, compute**

 Once you have created an instance of the `MFT` class, you can access the functions.
 The name of each function starts by a verb: get, plot, or compute.
-Enter one of these verbs and use the auto-completion tool (`Shift + Tab`) to display a list of available functions.
+Enter one of the verbs and use the auto-completion tool (`Tab` button) to display a list of available functions.

 ![Alt text](images/mf_functions.png){: .img-medium align=left }
 /// caption
 List of all the plotting functions.
 ///

 The functions can be run without passing any arguments, this will output the default values.
 To adjust the output to your needs, you will need to modify the values of the arguments.
 For instance, the function `get_cielab()` returns the $\Delta E_{00}$ values by default.
 If you want to retrieve other CIELAB coordinates, you will need to pass in a new value for the argument *coordinates* (see code below).
-To know the role of each argument in a function and which values can you pass in, you will need to read the documentation.
+To know the role of each argument in a function and which values can you pass in, you will need to read the documentation (see below).
 The latter can either be access in the jupyter notebook or in the [References section](https://g-patin.github.io/microfading/references/) of this website.

 ![Alt text](images/mf_functions_arguments.png){: .img-large align=left }
 /// caption